gitploy-io/gitploy/docs/concepts/deployment.md

 ## Deploy

 Deploying is the primary feature of Gitploy.
 When you deploy, you have to select the environment and the reference.
-The environment is one of the environments defined in the configuration file (i.e., deploy.yml).
-And for reference, you can choose one of commit, branch, and tag.
+You can choose one of the environments defined in the configuration file (i.e. `deploy.yml`).
+You can select a commit, branch, or tag for reference.

 When you deploy the ref, Gitploy post the deployment to GitHub, and Github dispatch the event to external services.

 Figure) Deploy

 ![deploy](../images/deploy.png)

+## Auto Deploy

+Gitploy provides not only manual deployment but also auto-deployment.
+Gitploy is listening for the push event dispatched from GitHub and trigger to deploy automatically when the ref is matched with the `auto_deploy_on` of the configuration file.

 ## Rollback